 Combining her accomplishments as a teacher, coach, therapist, mentor, sacred space holder and her admiration for women everywhere, Niki Moss Simpson launched SHINE.
 SPARKLE.
 RADIATE in 2017.
-On 8th March this year Niki launched her first book as co-author of the best selling Pay It Forward series: Notes to My Younger Self.
+In 2019 Niki became an international bestseller as co-author of the Pay It Forward series: Notes to My Younger Self and completed her 300 hour restorative yoga teacher training in India.
 In an exclusive article for MumAbroad Life, Niki talks about what teens and can teach their parents.

 Within your family, your teens will definitely teach you PATIENCE.
 Ok so it will be as a result of trying your patience.
 They WILL push your buttons, test your limits, negotiate your rules, break them, become “deaf” to your clear “No” and find any manner of misunderstanding imaginable.
 Yes, it’s frustrating.
 Yes, it’s exhausting.
 But wow, does it teach you to take that extra large breath and learn the valuable lesson of patience!

 Moreover, and incredibly usefully, they will teach you to FIGHT FAIR as the constant, nerve jarring boundary pushing can quickly escalate to lost tempers and anger.
 Yikes!
 Now you’re done for as this response is generally counter-productive – it doesn’t resolve the issue and only escalates the argument.
 Instead, we parents must learn to listen, speak in a calm voice, discuss issues after the anger has subsided and enforce the consequences for misbehaviour.
 And all with a serene smile of course.